 Please also review the following billing policies for all providers:

 Providers are responsible to ask recipients if they are currently receiving the same health care services from another provider.
-If the recipient is receiving the same services from another provider, the persons providing services must coordinate the services and document, in the recipient's record, that coordination occurred.
-MHCP does not make this information available to providers.
+If the recipient is receiving the same services from another provider, the providers must coordinate the services and document in the recipient's record how the services were coordinated.
+MHCP will not inform providers of services the recipient is receiving from other providers.

-MHCP takes into account all resources available to recipients, including free services.
-CMS’ “free-care” policy does not reimburse providers for services given to Medicaid recipients if the same services are offered for free to non-Medicaid patients.
+For dates of service before Dec.
+15, 2014, MHCP takes into account all resources available to recipients, including free services.
+CMS’ “free-care” policy does not reimburse providers for services they give to Medicaid recipients if the same services are offered for free to non-Medicaid patients.

-MHCP providers who render or supervise services are responsible for claims submitted to DHS/MHCP:
+MHCP providers who render or supervise services are responsible for claims submitted to MHCP:

-Providers must use applicable HIPAA-compliant codes and follow the most current guidelines.
+Use applicable HIPAA-compliant codes and follow the most current guidelines.
 Providers are not required to purchase all of the manuals.
-Determine which manuals are appropriate for the services you provide:
+Determine which of these manuals are appropriate for the services you provide:

 Use appropriate HCPCS 2-digit alpha, numeric, and alphanumeric modifiers to identify one of the following: